What Is LEED Certification And How Does It Apply To Commercial Resinous Flooring?

 This isn’t actually that straightforward of a question.
 We don’t simply take epoxy and install it, we design a personalized epoxy system.
 Each component is chosen through working with you so the finished floor is tailored to your needs.

 With that in mind, if LEED flooring is a requirement for your space, that is more than possible.
 Make that clear upfront, and we’ll make sure our proposed plan is LEED compliant.
-We’ll work with our manufacturers to make sure every component fits the requirements.
+As a leading epoxy flooring contractor, we’ll work with our manufacturers to make sure every component fits the requirements.